oracle-livelabs/apex/online-bookstore-app/5-authentication/5-authentication.md

 ## Introduction

-In this lab, you learn how to create database objects (package, trigger) using Object Browser and additionally, you'll learn how to create a Custom Authentication scheme from scratch to have complete control over your authentication interface.
+In this lab, you will learn how to create database objects (package, trigger) using Object Browser and additionally, you'll learn how to create a Custom Authentication scheme from scratch to have complete control over your authentication interface.

 Estimated Time: 5 minutes